Pope Soil & Water

 The Buffer Law was signed by Governor Mark Dayton in 2015 requiring perennial vegetation buffers to be installed along lakes, rivers, streams, and public drainage ditches.
 These buffers are designed to help filter out phosphorus, nitrogen, and sediment as well as provide wildlife habitat.

 SWCD’s across the state of Minnesota have been working with landowners on installation of these buffers or review of the parcels for implementing alternative practices.
-In Pope County approximately 4,445 parcels were reviewed initially and now again in 2022 with the new aerial imagery.
+In Pope County approximately 4,445 parcels were reviewed initially with aerial imagery.
 If a violation of buffer law is found; the Pope SWCD will be informing the enforcing agency and the Board of Water and Soil Resources.
 Any appeals will be handled by the regulatory entity with the Pope SWCD staff providing technical information regarding the buffer law and the project site.
 It will depend on where the public water or drainage ditch is located on who the enforcing entity is.
 In Pope County it is either Pope County Land and Resource Management Office, North Fork Crow River Watershed District, or the Sauk River Watershed District.

 Reminder to farmers/landowners that with spring tillage ahead, to communicate if you have a buffer on your field and not to till it up.
 If you have questions regarding your buffer, please contact Nicole Brede in our office at 320-634-5327.